DmiDmiP/Data-Analysis/README.md

 ### Research for the telecom operator Megaline
 Search which of the plans is more profitable in order to adjust the advertising budget.<br>
 Statistical Data Analysis training
+#### Analysis of Zuber in Chicago
+Find patterns in the available information and understand passenger preferences and the impact of external factors on riders.